 You probably already know it’s illegal to retaliate against an employee for engaging in a protected activity (such as reporting or complaining about something unlawful).

 But maybe you didn’t know how broadly the idea of “retaliation” can be defined by the U.S. Equal Employment Opportunity Commission, or how many forms retaliation can take and still be legally punishable.

+Many questions swirl around retaliation. can retaliation be committed by non-managers?
 Understanding a little more about how retaliation is defined can help you create a strategy for how to respond to retaliation claims and minimize the chances of getting accused of retaliation in the future.

 As the EEOC states, “A manager may not fire, demote, harass or otherwise ‘retaliate’ against an individual for filing a complaint of discrimination, participating in a discrimination proceeding, or otherwise opposing discrimination.
 The same laws that prohibit discrimination based on race, color, sex, religion, national origin, age, disability and genetic information also prohibit retaliation against individuals who oppose unlawful discrimination or participate in an employment discrimination proceeding.”

 Protected activities aren’t limited to discrimination, though.
 There are lots of laws and acts that specifically bar retaliation, as we mentioned in our previous post on a retaliation prevention strategy.
 Here they are:

 - Civil Rights Act of 1871

 - Civil Rights Act of 1964 (Title VII)

 - Civil War Reconstruction Era Federal Civil Rights Statutes

 - Clean Air Act